tassioFront/tassioFront/README.md

 ### Hi there 👋!!

-My name is Tássio Jordão and I'm FrontEnd Developer that loves wine and coffee. 🍷☕️👨🏻‍💻
+My name is Tássio Jordão and I'm FrontEnd Developer that loves wine. 🍷👨🏻‍💻

-- 🔭 I’m currently working on awesome brazilian company: [Juntos Somos mais](https://github.com/juntossomosmais).
+- 🔭 I’m currently working for an awesome Brazilian company: Juntos Somos Mais.
-- 🚀 I've been working with: Vue ❤️, Sass ❤️, Node, TypeScript, Jest ❤️, React and Firebase.
+- 🚀 I've been working with: Vue, Sass, React, Node, TypeScript, Jest, Nx, Cypress, Vuetify, ReactAdmin, Sonar Cloud, Sentry, and Firebase.
-- 🙅🏻 I worked with: Nuxt ❤️, Vuetify and Tailwind.
+- 🙅🏻 I had worked with: Nuxt and Tailwind.

 `I've created an open source organization to help our community`: [Open-ish](https://github.com/open-ish)